 The Pros and Cons of Protein Supplements

-“Proffee” or other ways of combining coffee and protein sounds like a no-lose proposition.
+Combining coffee and protein sounds like a no-lose proposition.
 Before jumping to conclusions, though, it’s important to learn more about protein powders and supplements.

 Benefits of Protein Supplements

 The most obvious benefit is that protein powder and drinks can help patients who don’t get enough protein in their diet.
-Most people are able to meet their body’s protein needs by eating meat, chicken, fish and dairy products, but vegetarians and vegans may need an extra boost.
+Most people are able to meet their body’s protein needs by eating meat, chicken, fish, and dairy products, but vegetarians and vegans may need an extra boost.

 Athletes are most likely to use protein powders and shakes because of their reputation for improving stamina and performance.
 The supplements are also an integral part of bodybuilding regimens.